craftcms/docs/docs/2.x/plugins/database.md

 - It allows you to specify “`$type`” attributes using an array syntax:

     ```php
-    // with Yii's CDbCommand:
+    // with Yii’s CDbCommand:
     ->alterColumn('assetfiles', 'sourceId', 'INT(11) NULL')

-    // with Craft's DbCommand:
+    // with Craft’s DbCommand:
     ->alterColumn('assetfiles', 'sourceId', array(
         'column' => ColumnType::Int,
         'null' => true